 Houseplants, natural light and stronger airflow are all appealing, but you don’t have to make serious changes to enjoy the advantages of biophilia.
 Elements that imitate nature have benefits as well, and when you can’t retrofit an existing space, natural paintings and biomorphic patterns are viable alternatives.

-The Basics of Biophilic Design
+The Basics of Biophilic Design for Homes

 If you’re interested in the benefits of biophilic design, you don’t have to invest in large-scale renovations to see and feel a difference.
 A total remodel isn’t necessary.
 It’s easy — and often inexpensive — to bring the beauty of nature into your home, as long as you understand some of the basic principles of biophilia.